How to Make Cranberry Relish - Lincoln Culinary Institute

 November 22nd is National Cranberry Relish Day!

 If this happens to be your favorite Thanksgiving side dish, then we’ve got a great recipe for you!
 Food and Wine are known for presenting only the best gourmet recipes and they did not fail with this recipe for fresh cranberry relish.
 This particular recipe combines the zesty citrus flavor of oranges and lemons with apples as well.
-It’s so simple to make too (but, shhh, don’t tell anyone!).
+It is simple to make too.

 - 1 medium unpeeled orange—scrubbed, halved, seeded and cut into 2-inch chunks